DIY Tips for Book Marketing and Promotion

-5 Tips to Help Authors Promote Their Books to the Media
+5 Tips to Promote Your Book to the Media

-1) Develop a “how-to” press release, no longer than 2 pages at 1.5 spacing.
-These releases offer the absolute best shot of getting magazine or newspaper coverage because they provide clear, solid information.
-They are particularly useful for business and self-help books, but with creativity, you can also use them for novels.
+1) Develop a “how-to” press release, no longer than two pages at 1.5 spacing.
+These releases are a book publicity staple because they offer the best shot of getting media coverage by providing clear, solid information.
+They are beneficial for business and self-help books, but you can also use them for novels with creativity.

-2) Keep e-mail subject lines as short as possible.
-When contacting the media by email, subject lines are better when short.
-Never forget that the subject line is the first and often the only information someone sees when an e-mail comes in.
-Don’t try and be inventive like spammers do–get right to the point and make it as concise as possible.
-The most important words of your subject line should always be used first.
+2) Keep email subject lines brief.
+When promoting your book to the media by email, subject lines are better when short.
+It’s the first and often the only information someone sees when an email comes in.
+Don’t try and be inventive like direct marketers do.
+Instead, get right to the point and make it as concise as possible.
+It is best if you always use the most important words of your subject line first.

 Better subject line: Finance Expert – Why You Should Love Your Mortgage

 3) Short headlines rule; make use of sub-headlines.
 In general, the shorter the headline for a press release, the better.
 Then use a sub-headline.
-A sub-headline–the descriptive, smaller text line or two after your headline–is an ideal way to elaborate on the headline and further refine your pitch.
+A sub-headline–the descriptive, smaller text line or two after your headline–is ideal for elaborating on the headline and further refining your pitch.

-4) Always mark envelopes.
+4) Always mark envelopes on the outside.
 For anyone who requests your book or press materials to be mailed, make sure you mark the outside of the envelope “Requested Material.”
-This will separate your package from the many unsolicited books received.
-You can also try and do this for ones who didn’t request your book and information, but be selective.
+It will help separate your package from the many unsolicited books received.
+You can also do it for those who didn’t request your book and information, but be selective.
 Don’t forget to stamp your book with your contact information in case your material becomes separated from the book.

-5) Fold press releases so the headline is the first thing someone sees.
-Ask any direct mail expert, and they’ll tell you that the slightest adjustments in how a piece is packaged can make a huge difference in your response.
+5) Fold press releases, so the headline is the first thing someone sees.
+Ask any direct mail expert, and they’ll tell you that the slightest adjustments in how a piece is packaged can make a massive difference in the response rate.
 When mailing a press release, always fold them ‘out’ so the text and headline appear when first opened.
 Most people open letters from the back, so you want your headline and beginning of your release to be visible as soon as it’s opened.

 by Sandy Diaz